ShamShamsw/CICD-Github-Actions/README.md

 - **Build Automation**: Uses Gradle to build a Java application.
 - **Docker Image Creation**: Builds a Docker image containing the Java application.
-- **Continuous Integration**: Automatically builds the project and runs tests on every push or pull request to the `master` branch.
+- **Continuous Integration**: Automatically builds the project and runs tests on every push or pull request to the `main` branch.
 - **Continuous Deployment**: Pushes the Docker image to a private Docker repository.

 ## Prerequisites